brayden-s-haws/brayden-s-haws/README.md

 Working everyday to make myself more skilled and capable.

-- 🔭 I’m currently working on: case studies focused on adoption of technology in healthcare
+- 🛠 I’m currently working on: case studies on how to do healthcare tech right
-- 🌱 I’m currently learning: dbt, Snowflake, and product management
+- 🔍 I’m currently learning: dbt, Snowflake, and product management
-- 💬 Ask me about healthcare technology, data and startups
+- 💬 Ask me about healthcare technology, data, and startups
 - 📫 How to reach me: haws@hey.com
 - 🗞️ Blog: https://world.hey.com/haws
 - 🪚 Other Stuff: https://haws-links.glitch.me